 he former two types are softer and more pliable, meaning slightly less possibility for shredding as the thread continually pierces through them.

 Also, avoid adhesive stabilizers and even using adhesive spray, if possible.
 Avoid anything that might pull that outer shell off.

 As the metallic embroidery thread unwinds off the spool, it soon reaches the tension disks of the embroidery machine.

 Loosening machine tension decreases friction at these discs, preventing stretching, backup, and ultimate breakage of the thread as it passes through.

 Thus, embroidering with metallic thread is one of the few times where you may need to loosen your machine’s tension to achieve the best results.

 This adjustment will be machine-specific, fabric-specific, and even specific to the brand of thread, so there’s no set “best” tension for metallic threads.
 Your user manual will have instructions for how to adjust your machine’s tension from default tension.

 Pick designs carefully when using metallic machine embroidery thread.
-(And, always do a test stitch before you start embroidering on an expensive or non-replaceable fabric.)
+(And, always do a test stitch before you start embroidering on an expensive or irreplaceable fabric.)

 Uh-Oh: Fixing Errors From Metallic Thread Shredding

-And, that’s all I have for now.
-Any other tips for machine embroidering with metallic thread you want to share?
+Any other metallic thread embroidery tips you want to share?